teaminmedias-pluswerk/ke_search_hooks/README.rst

 ===============

 ke_search_hooks contains an example for a custom indexer.

+It indexes records from the extension "News" (ext:news).

 Please feel free to use it as a kickstarter for your own indexer.

 See https://www.typo3-macher.de/en/facettierte-suche-ke-search/dokumentation/ein-eigener-indexer/